 The Federal, Food, Drinks & Provisions

 Eduardo’s is a high-end Mexican restaurant (next to a podiatrist and a nail salon).
-Yes, I used the word “high-end”.
-Not a taco or quesadilla in sight.
-Once inside, it is quaint and romantic.
-Dim lighting sets the stage for a “palette” of ingredients.
+Yes, I used the word “high-end.”
+There’s not a taco or quesadilla in sight.
+The quaint and romantic interiors set the stage for a “palette” of ingredients.
 The cilantro soup?
 Get it!
 Don’t ask.
 Just get it.
-This is one of those places that makes it really difficult to choose what to have.
-It’s all beautifully done.
-They never rush you out.
+It’s incredibly difficult to choose what to order.
 They make you feel like you are the only one there and service is always exceptional!

 Mustard’s, well, this is the one I frequent the most.
-I live nearby and there simply is no other place like it for miles!
-They have a nice breakfast menu and they get absolutely packed for lunch.
-Dinner is my favorite there.
+I live nearby, and there just is no other place like it for miles!
+They have an excellent breakfast menu, and they get absolutely packed for lunch.
+But dinner is my favorite there.
 This is when it comes alive.
-Lights go dim and sheer curtains block out the strip mall parking lot view.
+Lights go dim, and sheer curtains block out the strip mall parking lot view.
 You forget where you are.
 The first rule to dining at Mustard’s is to call on the day of your reservation and set aside the cupcakes you want for later.
-They have great cupcakes (different flavors daily), that usually run out by 1pm.
-WARNING: If you don’t end your meal with their cupcakes you have not had the full experience.
+They have great cupcakes (different flavors daily) that usually run out by 1 pm.
+WARNING: If you don’t end your meal with their cupcakes, you have not had the full experience.
 I have now visited so much that I can recite the menu.
-It is because of this that the last couple of times I have requested to do a chef’s tasting menu instead.
+Because of this, the last couple of times, I have requested to do a chef’s tasting menu instead.
 Surprise me!
 I just walk in and request it.
 Unless it’s the weekend, you don’t need to call ahead for it.
-They offer a five course tasting and I love the surprise factor.
-Portions are perfect as is taste.
+They offer a five-course tasting, and I love the surprise factor.
+Portions are perfect, as is taste.
 If you do order off the main menu, please get the bacon wrapped dates, crispy duck, and the spinellus steak!

-All the way down south, and I mean aaaaallllll the way south we have Chef Adrienne’s (with Goodyear as a neighbor).
-Dark, mysterious, sexy and unmatched are words that come to mind when describing this restaurant. $15 corkage fee?
+All the way down south, and I mean aaaaallllll the way south, we have Chef Adrienne’s (with Goodyear as a neighbor).
+Dark, mysterious, sexy, and unmatched are words that come to mind when describing this restaurant. $15 corkage fee?
 Score!
 It’s easy to just eat, and eat, and eat while there.
 It’s probably a good thing it takes me almost an hour to make it there because I can’t really move when I am done.
 It’s hard to stop.
 I love it all.
 Why oh why can they not have a place in Broward too?
-It’s not fair.
-Chef Adrienne also does a dining in the dark experience.
-I have yet to try it but you know I will post all about it if I do.
+Chef Adrienne also offers a dining in the dark experience.
+I have yet to try it, but you know I will post all about it if I do.

 Last but not least, The Federal, Food, Drink & Provisions.
-I’m not sure what’s with the long name, but these kids are just too cool for school.
+These kids are just too cool for school.
 They really are.
-BFF’s with Dunkin Donuts next door, this place simply rocks.
-They have an adorable terrace with stringed lights to enjoy on those rare Miami days that the heat is not eating us alive.
-The inside is chic-meets-rustic and the food is to die for.
+BFFs with Dunkin Donuts next door, this place simply rocks.
+They have a charming terrace with stringed lights to enjoy on those rare Miami days that the heat is not eating us alive.
+The inside is chic-meets-rustic, and the food is to die for.
 Go hungry.
 Go in a big group.
 Order the entire menu.
 I dare you!
 Pretzel bread, Jar-o-Duck, Mussels and Crispy Duck, are all musts.
-End with their desserts (which are surely made with crack and why I am so addicted) and some amazing Panther Coffee (in your very own French press) and you will wonder just how you ever made it without The Federal being around.
+End with their desserts and some fantastic Panther Coffee (in your very own French press), and you will wonder just how you ever made it without The Federal being around.